Psychology BSc (Hons) – 2022 entry

 If you are a suitable candidate you will be invited to an Applicant Day.
 During your visit to the University you can find out more about the course and meet staff and students.

-- In our Thinking Psychologically module, you’ll be introduced to the world of psychology.
-You’ll learn how to think like a Psychologist, and you’ll develop the skills to work at a university level.
+You’ll be introduced to the world of psychology and learn how to think like a psychologist, developing the skills you’ll need to study at an undergraduate level.

-After successful completion of this year, you’ll move onto the standard three-year or four-year (with Professional Training placement) versions of this course.
+After successful completion of this year, you’ll move onto your chosen version of this course ready to hit the ground running.

 Recognition of prior learning